LIVEABOARD SEARCH

-As a technical diving boat, the vessel is set up with a deco bar with a 80/40 cu.ft. deco stage, manifold twin tanks, oxygen and helium.
+Note: as a technical diving liveaboard boat, the Pacific Master is set up with a deco bar with a 80/40 cu.ft. deco stage, manifold twin tanks, oxygen and helium.
 Due to the logistical problems, trimix is only available to rebreather divers.
 A booster pump is available for closed-circuit rebreathers, and sofno-lime scrubber can be ordered in advance.
 The oxygen generator can deliver 93% pure oxygen (+/-3%).
-All dives are made direct from the liveaboard, but there are also 2 motorised tenders available to provide additional support.

 All the cabins have: